CDLUC3/Make-Data-Count/dev-notes/List of API Needs.md

 * Date `-gt` and `-lt` for the dataset metrics count.

 ### _What aggregations are needed._
-Basics:
+Definitions:
 1. Grouping: it allows to group search results by specified field.
 For example, if you group by the author field, then all documents with the same value in the author field fall into a single group.
 You will have a kind of tree as output.
 2. Facets: this feature doesn't group documents, it just tells you how many documents fall in a specific value of a facet.
 For example, if you have a facet based on the author field, you will receive a list of all your authors, and for each author you will know how many documents belong to that specific author.
 3. Aggregation: in statistics, aggregate data are data combined from several measurements.
 When data are aggregated, groups of observations are replaced with summary statistics based on those observations.

-Applications:
+Usage:
 * Perform grouping on the datasets published by a speific user.
 This will be helpful for user profile to show the user's contribution over the years.
-* Similarly grouping can be performed for repository page
+* Similarly grouping can be performed for all datasets published by a specific repository.
+* ...

 ### _Performance requirements for a responsive UX._
 * Should be browser responsive. i.e. the design should be consistent at different browser widths (UI).